 - This is not an application for admission to RIT or an application for need-based financial aid.
 Your information will not be relayed to or retained by RIT.

 - The results will only be estimated based on the information you provide.

 - The net price calculator will only give you an estimate of your net price and aid eligibility.
-The FAFSA asks for more detailed information, and your actual financial aid package will be determined by the RIT Office of Financial Aid and Scholarships has the final word on your financial aid award.
+The FAFSA asks for more detailed information, and your actual financial aid package will be determined by the RIT Office of Financial Aid and Scholarships once the FAFSA and Admissions credentials have been evaluated.

 - The only way you will know for certain what it costs to attend RIT, what financial aid you will receive, what net amount you will have to pay is by: applying for admission, completing the Free Application for Federal Student Aid (FAFSA) and receiving official notification of your admission and the financial aid you are awarded.

 - You must complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 of the year you plan to attend college.

 - Special circumstances are treated on a case-by-case basis.
 Any additional information you feel might be helpful in determination of your financial aid eligibility should be communicated directly to the RIT Office of Financial Aid and Scholarships after you complete the FAFSA.